History of the Royal Navy (after 1707): French Revolutionary and Napoleonic Wars (1793–1815)

 Napoleon acted to counter Britain's maritime supremacy and economic power, closing European ports to British trade through the Continental System.
 He also authorised many privateers, operating from French territories in the West Indies, placing great pressure on British mercantile shipping in the Western Hemisphere.
 The Royal Navy was too hard-pressed in European waters to release significant forces to combat the privateers, and its large ships of the line were not very effective at seeking out and running down fast and manoeuvrable privateers which operated as widely spread single ships or small groups.
 The Royal Navy reacted by commissioning small warships of traditional Bermuda design.
 The first three ordered from Bermudian builders—HMS Dasher, HMS Driver and HMS Hunter—were sloops of 200 tons, armed with twelve 24-pounder guns.
 A great many more ships of this type were ordered, or bought from trade, primarily for use as couriers.
 The most notable was HMS Pickle, the former Bermudian merchantman that carried news of victory back from Trafalgar.
+At the end of the war the manning levels of the Royal Navy decreased sharply from 145,000 to 19,000.

 Although brief in retrospect, the years of the Napoleonic wars came to be remembered as the apotheosis of "fighting sail", and stories of the Royal Navy at this period have been told and retold regularly since then, most famously in the Horatio Hornblower series of C. S. Forrester.